 Click 'Save & Run'.

-For each field name in the XML file, you can either import or filter it.
-For an imported field, you can set whether to map them to an existing field or create a new field.
+For each field name in the XML file, you can either import it or filter it.
+For an imported field, you can either map it to an existing field or create a new field in your output table.
 You can also set the field type for each new field.
-Once you are happy with the mapping, click 'Save & Run'.
+Once you are happy with the response field mapping, click 'Save & Run'.

-If the XML file has a unique field that identifies each row of data (e.g. an 'Id' field), you might want to open the 'Advanced settings', and set this field as the Update based on field.
+If your XML file has a unique field that identifies each row of data (e.g. an 'Id' field), you can use this to ensure changes in the remote file are always synced to Airtable when you run the request.
+To do this, click 'Advanced settings' and then scroll down to 'Update Based on Field'.
+Select the unique field as the 'Update Based on Field'.

+This is a paid feature, so you need to upgrade.
 In Data Fetcher, scroll to Schedule and click 'Upgrade'.

 Return to the Data Fetcher app and click "I've done this".

 Click 'Add API key' in order to add your Airtable API key.
 You can find your Airtable API key here.

 Enter your Airtable API key and click 'Save'.

 Select how often you want the request to run, e.g. 'Every hour'.
 Click 'Save'.
 The request will now run on the schedule and automatically import the data from the remote XML file to your Airtable base.

 IMPORTXML function for importing remote file types such as XML, HTML, CSV, TSV and RSS and Atom XML feeds.
 Airtable does not currently have an equivalent function/ formula.